micmejia/bible-dump/NKJV/John/John 7.md

 And the Jews marveled, saying, "How does this Man know letters, having never studied?"

 ###### 16
-[^c]Jesus answered them and said, "My doctrine is not Mine, but His who sent Me.
+Jesus answered them and said, "My doctrine is not Mine, but His who sent Me.

 ###### 17
 If anyone wills to do His will, he shall know concerning the doctrine, whether it is from God or _whether_ I speak on My own _authority._